jkwong80/data_challenge/README.md

 # Installation
 To install the requisite packages, run `./setup.sh`.
-This requires Python and pip.
+This requires Python and pip and should take around a minute complete.

 # Running Tests
 I have several unit tests for testing out the various helper functions and classes.
 They are located in `/src/tests/test_lib_helpers.py`.